Spirit: Stallion of the Cimarron: Video games

 Two video games based on the film were released on October 28, 2002, by THQ: the PC game Spirit: Stallion of the Cimarron — Forever Free and the Game Boy Advance game Spirit: Stallion of the Cimarron — Search for Homeland.

 A third game "Lucky's Big Adventure" was released in 2021 based on the "Untamed" film sequel below.

 Book series

-Shortly after the movie, a book series called "Spirit of the West" was released by Kathleen Duey; telling the story of Spirit's family lineage and herd.
+Shortly after the movie, a book series called "Spirit of the West" was released by Kathleen Duey; it tells the story of Spirit's family lineage and herd.

 Spin-off television series and film

 An animated spin-off series, Spirit Riding Free, premiered on Netflix on May 5, 2017.
 The series follows all the daring adventures when Spirit, the offspring of the original, meets a girl named Lucky whose courage matches his own.

 A computer-animated film, titled Spirit Untamed, was released on June 4, 2021.
 It is based on Spirit Riding Free as well as a spin-off of the original film.